 There have been reports in the recent past of flooding at Alton Towers, including this one here.
-However, our data indicates that flooding hotspots in the park include the area just north of the Hospitality Suite (indicated by the red circle in the flood map above), the Mutiny Bay area and parts of the X Sector in the south.
+However, our data indicates that flooding hotspots in the park include the area just north of the Hospitality Suite, the Mutiny Bay area and parts of the X Sector in the south.
 The chart below shows that the area of the park circled has a 1 in 75 year flood event frequency, according to our own data.

 Next up is Brands Hatch in Kent.
 The site has flooded in the past following heavy rainfall, as shown in this video here.
 The flood map below shows the surface water accumulation areas for the site, as modeled by our Flowroute™ technology.

 Dramatic surface water flooding caused significant damage to the Eden Project in 2010, causing the attraction to close down for 7 days.
 The impact of the heavy rainfall can be viewed in this video here.
 Again, our flood map below shows surface water accumulation areas around the site.

 Manchester Piccadilly Station

 One of the UK’s busiest railway stations, with over 28.5 million passengers managed annually, the site itself is also at a significant risk of surface water flooding as shown in the flood map below.
 In fact, floods caused disruption to commuters back in November 2012 as confirmed by this report here.

 The main shopping centre in Milton Keynes attracts shoppers from across the country and has flooded on numerous occasions, as shown in this video, posted back in August 2012.
 Our flood map below shows the areas of the site most likely to be affected by surface water flooding.

 Milton Keynes Shopping Centre is not under any significant threat from rivers or tidal flood events.

 Arsenal Football Ground